-Columbia University School of the Arts is an innovative graduate professional school with a tradition of risk-taking, grounded in a deeply intellectual Ivy League university and energized by its location in New York City -- one of the great cultural capitals of the world.
-The study and practice of art-making at the school is an immersive, constantly evolving process.
-Aspiring, emerging, or established, our filmmakers and film scholars, writers, theatre practitioners, and visual and sound artists grow individually through intensive engagement with their craft and lively, often profound exchanges of ideas and work.
-The School is located on Columbia's Morningside campus in the vibrant Upper West Side of Manhattan, with New York City's world-renowned museums, Broadway and Off-Broadway theatres, film centers, galleries, cultural foundations, poetry houses and literary hubs all nearby.
-The School is also home to Miller Theatre, the LeRoy Neiman Center for Print Studies, the Columbia University Arts Initiative, the Office of Community Outreach for the Arts, and The Lenfest Center for the Arts.
-The University's 22 libraries and countless research centers and institutes are all also available for students.
+The School is an innovative graduate professional school with a tradition of risk-taking, grounded in a deeply intellectual Ivy League university and energized by its location in New York City—one of the great cultural capitals of the world.
+The study and practice of art-making at the School is an immersive, constantly evolving process.
+Aspiring, emerging or established, our filmmakers, writers, theatre practitioners and visual artists grow individually through intensive engagement with their craft and lively, often profound exchanges of ideas and work.

 Degrees & Awards